jesscancode/example-podcast-api/README.md

 - ✅Project is deployed to a custom Netlify URL

-- ✅ All views in the app display correct on the smallest mobile devices available “Iphone SE”.
+- ✅ All views in the app display correctly on the smallest mobile devices available “Iphone SE”.
 This can be emulated in Chrome Dev tools.

 - ✅ All favicon information has been created an added correctly via [https://realfavicongenerator.net/](https://realfavicongenerator.net/) (you are welcome to use any free PNG image you find on [https://www.flaticon.com/](https://www.flaticon.com/))

-- ✅ All metatag information has been creataed and added via [https://metatags.io/](https://metatags.io/) (You are welcome to use any free image you find on [https://unsplash.com/](https://unsplash.com/)).
+- ✅ All metatag information has been created and added via [https://metatags.io/](https://metatags.io/) (You are welcome to use any free images you find on [https://unsplash.com/](https://unsplash.com/)).
 Be mindful to manually replace all URL values (especially image URL) to absolute Netlify URL values (you will need to deploy to Netlify first)

 ---

 - ✅ All show data loaded via a `fetch` call from the `https://podcast-api.netlify.app/shows`
 - ✅ All data is loaded a `fetch` and no endpoint-specific data is hardcoded
-- ✅ When viewing a specific show data is loaded via `fetch` from individual show endpoint
+- ✅ When viewing a specific show, data is loaded via `fetch` from individual show endpoint
 - ✅ There is a loading state while initial data is being loaded
 - ✅ There is a loading state while new data is being loaded